 The fee associated with filing divorce is $135.
 This fee is paid directly to the Court.
 There is also a $10 fee that the court will charge for the ordering of a central divorce registry certificate.

-Divorce documents will be filed with the registrar of the Court of Queen’s Bench.
+Divorce documents will be filed with the registrar of the Court of King’s Bench.

 Spouses cannot receive a divorce simply by agreeing to it.
 The court must be given proof that “marriage breakdown” has occurred.
 Marriage breakdown is the sole ground for divorce, but it can be established in one of three ways:

 Under the Family Law Maintenance there is a responsibility as a parent to support their children, even if one parent does not participate in the physical care of the child/children.
 Child support is the legal right of the child.

 In Manitoba, parents must support a child until the child is 18 unless that child has withdrawn from the care of his/her parents and become independent.
 Support may be required past the age of 18 if the child is still dependent because of illness or disability or otherwise cannot become independent, most often because the child is still in school or completing his or her education at university or other post-secondary institution.

 Child support orders do not automatically end when a child turns 18 or is no longer dependent, unless the support order specifically says that it does or if an application is made to the court.

 Child support in Manitoba is based on the Federal Child Support Guidelines Guidelines.
 These guidelines follow clear rules that the courts use to set child support amounts.